ashutoshmjain/gita/src/mathuraChap06.md

 ---

-As `Maharishi` disembarked, careful to keep his balance, holding the roses and palm leaf in one hand, he latched on to the hull for support.
-His eyes caught a small wooden piece with stamp from Kuru kingdom.
-He was surprised to see a king's stamp lying in a bucket carelessly tied to the hull.
-He guessed the bucket  was for dropping the fare but why someone dropped king's stamp in there.
+`Maharishi` disembarked, careful to keep his balance - his limp didn't help.
+Holding the roses and palm leaf in one hand, he latched on to the hull for support.
+As his hand caught the hull, his eyes caught a small wooden piece with stamp of Kuru kingdom.
+He was surprised to see a king's stamp lying in the bucket.
+He guessed the bucket was for dropping fares but why someone dropped king's stamp!
 Curious he asked `Matsya`.

+`Matsya` picked up the stamp - you may take it, it has no use to me.
+A commuter from the far side - she waived towards the Kuru Kingdom side of `Yamuna` - said I could  get a copper coin for it from the king's palace in `Hastinapur` - the capital.
+I guess I will never go there in this life!

+`Maharishi` was surprised.
+He took a closer look at the stamp.
+It was an original.
+Why would the king trade his seal for a copper! - none of my business - he thought to himself.
+Out loud he spoke - You should keep it because you earned it.
+And who knows you might end up in `Hastinapur`.
+Destiny !

-But he did take the question with him as he got off the boat and started walking to the `Ashrama`...
+He handed the seal back, but he did take a question with him as he got off the boat and started walking to the `Ashrama`...

 > If God is full of mercy, why is there misery in the world !

 ## notes and stuff:

-[^total]: `Swa-roop`
-- The core postulate of `Bhagvad Gita` is that all beings have an `Atma` - a full copy of the knowledge.
-In essence, every conscious being is a full node of the network.
-We can't be sure of this premise directly but there is an indirect way to understand this deep insight.
-Science is absolutely sure that the entire knowledge is baked in the universe.
-Information can't be lost, even in a black hole.
-Now Fermi and Dirac proved that all mass-ful objects must have an anti-particle - a mirror image.
-Since universe is a manifested thing , it must have a mirror image.
-Parity symmetry is a mandatory requirement.
-We can think of `Atma` as the mirror image of the universe with in our own conscious mind (or heart).
-Consequently the reverse is equally true.
-The universe is a mirror image of our conscious self.
-Thus the answer to the question - who am I , is to understand the entire universe.
-Unfortunately our sensory mechanisms are grossly inadequate to decrypt this entire knowledge base.
-Sensory mechanisms is geared towards survival to afford us a chance for self-discovery.
-- Understating yourself , being able to see oneself objectively is thus the primary goal of all beings.
-The very reason of manifestation.
-One who actually sees oneself is said to have attained `Swa-roopa` - self image.
-- Mere understanding or appreciation of `Vaidik Science` doesn't guarantee one of `Swa-roopa`, just like mere having a cell phone doesn't make one an expert programmer.
-The path to attain `Swa-roopa` is experiential.
-As per `Gita`, this path is `Karm Yoga`.
+[^total]: `Bramh` and `Atama` ..
+- Science is absolutely sure the entire knowledge is baked in the universe.
+Information can't be lost. `Bramh` represents the information aspect of universe.
+But there is an interesting `Vaidik` twist on this idea.
+- The core postulate of `Bhagvad Gita` is all beings have an `Atma` - a full copy of the information - it's like DNA in the cell.
+DNA is physical because cell is physical. `Atma` represents DNA of our metaphysical being - our emotions, thoughts, intelligence or persona.
+Since it is not physical, it's beyond the realm of our senses - just the way senses can't  measure thought.
+- In essence, every conscious being is a full node of the network of consciousness (`Bramh`).
+Since it is a full node, it represents the information of entire network.
+DNA being local to the body - may mutate - may take different shapes.
+But `Atma` being complete, is immutable.
+The rise of conciousness is gradually turning this information into knowledge.
+Information + Yazana (repeated Karma) = Knowledge.
+- This axiom further leads to ideas of reincarnation.
+In that `Gita` says that a concious being may take as many births as it takes to convert the information into knowledge.
+They may also choose different types of physical bodies (for example a lion or a snake) - whatever helps in accomplishment of `Yazna`; or mutate their own physical bodies under effects of desires.
+- An `Atma` reincarnates till the mystery is solved - all information is turned into knowledge.
+- Thus `Karm Yoga` is the fastest path to realizing "who we are" -  the primary quest of knowledge.

 -----